Pyrography From A - Z

 Pyrography paper is one of the new things that people are using.
 I have not tried this method but I do recommend caution when burning through any paper unless it is untreated paper.
 Also you print the pattern on this paper & the ink in the paper can be toxic if burned.
 I suggest if you want to try this method that you contact the manufacturer & get the MSDS (material safety data sheets) sheet on it before attempting to use this method.
 Also please be sure to read my Gourd Pyrography & Safety Tutorial.

-Press & Seal is something people have been using for gourds.
-I started hearing people recommend using press & seal (a plastic wrap) to transfer patterns.
+Press 'n Seal is something people have been using for gourds.
+I started hearing people recommend using press 'n seal (a plastic wrap) to transfer patterns.
 I thought this was an interesting idea & helpful because it adheres to the round surface but when I heard that people are actually burning through it I almost fell off my chair.
-Let me mention again that Press & Seal is PLASTIC.
-This is made from chemicals & is NOT intended for burning & it is NOT safe.
+Let me mention again that Press 'n Seal is PLASTIC.
+This is made from chemicals & is NOT intended for burning & I would not consider it safe for burning.

 Many years ago when a well known instructor started teaching her students to burn on acrylic (PLASTIC) mirrors.
 I contacted a manufacturer of plastic mirrors to discuss the safety of burning on plastics.
 His first response was "what are you crazy".
 Those words still ring in my ear.
-I have reported all of his remarks regarding this issue on many forums over the years & to this day this lady is still teaching her students to burn on acrylic (now she refers to them as Lucite & claiming it's safe even though Lucite is PLASTIC) mirrors.
+I have reported all of his remarks regarding this issue on many forums over the years for years after this lady was still teaching her students to burn on acrylic (she did start referring to it as Lucite & claiming it's safe even though Lucite is PLASTIC) mirrors.
 What that man said was that if plastic in any shape, form or name is burned it will emit toxic fumes.
-So my question to you is this...is the ease of transferring a pattern that important that you risk killing yourself?
+So my question to you is this...is the ease of transferring a pattern that important that you risk your health?